Exabyte-io/documentation/docs/materials/creating-structures.md

 If you would like to work with something other than Silicon, please follow the directions on the upload-and-import.md webpage and return to this webpage.

+#### Lattice selection

 If you move your mouse to the box containing `angstrom, FCC` the `>` inside that box will turn to `<`.
 If you click anywhere inside that box an overlay will pop up on your screen.
 The overlay will allow you to set the parameters of the crystal structure.
 (Crystal structure reference [[1](#links)])

 It is possible to manually set all lattice constants and angles between the lattice vectors.
 Alternately, to choose a default crystal cell other than Face-Centered Cubic, click on the `Face-centered Cubic` line below the `Lattice type` heading and a selection box with the 14 possible crystal cells will appear.
 You can select an alternate crystal lattice by clicking on a different cell type and the displayed angles and lattice constants will automatically change.
 When you select a new crystal lattice click the "Update Lattice" button.
 The overlay will disappear and the 3D visual representation of the structure will change to reflect the new lattice type.

+#### Atomic basis/coordinates selection

-The default representation of the atomic cooridates is in direct corrdinates (also commonly called fractional coordinates [[2](#links)]).
+The default representation of the atomic cooridates is in direct corrdinates (also commonly called fractional coordinates [[2](#links)]) and specified under the basis section.
 If you would like to work with the actual cartesian coordinates simply click on the "Cartesian" to convert the coordinates.

 <!-- TODO: split into lattice and basis separately -->
 <img data-gifffer="/images/AlterMaterialStructure.gif" />

+Alternating you can generate a custom lattice structure
 ### Supercells

 A supercell most commonly refers to an atomic structure that is a multiplicative representation of a smaller building block structure.
 A primitive unit cell is the smallest possible building block structure to represent the material.
 Most elements in the periodic table contain 2 atoms or less in their primitive unit cell.
 If however you want an impurity at less than 50% in a 2-atom primitive unit cell element, you would need to make a copy of the unit cell in one or more directions on each axis in the structure.
 That structure created after the copies of the unit cell are made is a supercell.